Available 24X7 Call For Free Consultation (281) 587-1111

 Survival Claim Damages in Texas

 Survival action damages compensate for the pain and damage the deceased experienced before their death.
-If the person lived for a time after the accident, their estate could seek survival damages.
-A Texas survivor claims lawyer can assist with your lawsuit.
+If the person lived for a time after the accident, their estate may be able to seek survival damages.
+A Texas survivor claims a lawyer can assist with your lawsuit.

 Survival cases can include compensation for: